How to Create Adorable DIY Planters — Easy Step-by-Step Guide

 4. 4

 Begin painting the base color onto your terracotta pot.
 Apply thin, even coats, allowing each coat to dry before applying the next.
+This technique ensures a smooth, opaque finish and prevents the paint from becoming streaky or clumpy.

 Step 4: Begin painting the base color onto your terracotta pot.
 Apply thin, even coats,